bly587/CoronaVirus/titanREADME.md

   •This data will then be passed over to the smtp page where an email can be pulled from the database and then used to deliver information regarding Covid-19
+-Created and formatted information page that will be sent to users -Created poster
+-Wrote and submitted elevator pitch